vegeto079/PoESparkDPSCalculator/README.md

-# PoESparkDPSCalculator
+# Path of Exile Spark DPS Calculator
-Path of Exile Spark DPS Calculator
+It is notoriously difficult to calculate Spark's actual DPS and hits-per-second.
+The best way I could figure out how to do it was to emulate it to get some close-to-real-world results.

 ## Deployment
 1. Download and compile [ng-commontools](https://github.com/vegeto079/ng-commontools)